 In this melody, the words “smile with my” fit just fine over the same notes used for “valentine” during the first two iterations.
 But they have none of the expressive power of the unexpected Bb!“My Funny Valentine,” by Rogers and Hart (sung by Frank Sinatra)

 Now imagine that YOU are the funny valentine.
 Which version would bowl you over?
 No contest, right?
 Please recognize that the high Bb would have none of its expressive power unless we expected something more typical.
-No predictable, no surprise.
+No predictability, no surprise.
 And this is why you need to use predictability in your melodies.

 LEARN SOME MELODIC SCHEMAS.